 With social networks however, they are purposely designed to be one-way streets.
 Oh sure, you can have everything post to the network, but not pull data from it.
 And in the instances where you can pull data from it, you don't get "full functionality" unless you're actually logged into the social network it came from.

 Why do they do this?
 The answer is simple: Advertising revenue.
 If you're logged into the network, they can show more ads to you.
 If not, they can't.

 This island-unto-itself mentality of social networks is just plain annoying to deal with.
 If you want to share, with want being the keyword, you should be able to do it without any fuss at all.
 But there's a lot of fuss involved when you try to do things outside of those islands.

-5. Share too much and people consider you an attention whore, spammer, or both.
+5. Share too much and people consider you an attention harlot, spammer, or both.